What You Need to Know About Bridge and Lock Tender

-Job Description: Operate and tend bridges, canal locks, and lighthouses to permit marine passage on inland waterways, near shores, and at danger points in waterway passages.
+Example of Bridge & Lock Tender Job Operate and tend bridges, canal locks, and lighthouses to permit marine passage on inland waterways, near shores, and at danger points in waterway passages.
 May supervise such operations.
 Includes drawbridge operators, lock operators, and slip bridge operators.

 - Perform maintenance duties such as sweeping, painting, and yard work to keep facilities clean and in order.

-These are the skills Bridge and Lock Tenders say are the most useful in their careers:
+When polled, Bridge and Lock Tenders say the following skills are most frequently used in their jobs:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.